-Most of us are familiar with the words per minute (wpm) measure of typing speed.
-This measurement averages words at five characters and ranks your speed on that scale.
-However, some words are longer or more difficult to type, and wpm isn't always the most accurate way to measure typing, so the rate of characters per minute (cpm) is also used to measure typing speed.
+The issue with measuring typing speed this way is because some words are longer or more difficult to type.
+WPM isn't always the most accurate way to measure typing, so the rate of characters per minute (CPM) is also used to measure typing speed.

 QWERTY keyboards are the most commonly used, so when you hear about typing speed, it's normally on a QWERTY.
 However, other keyboards encourage faster typing, such as the Dvorak Simplified Keyboard, on which some typists can achieve 150 to 170 wpm.

 Research suggests that the earlier you start typing on keyboards of any kind, the more dexterity you develop in your fingers.
 Playing piano is a particularly good way to develop dexterity, as well as an appreciation for keyboards.
-Children these days are exposed to keyboards at a much earlier age, so it's important to help them establish typing skills earlier on.
+Take a look at our guide to the best online piano lessons if this interests you.